spuzzelsnest/POI-Angular/README.md

 # Ww2web

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.

-## Development server
+Angular remake of a former project from 2007.
+An interactive map with POI's in Angular with Experess

+!///!

+## Running the APP

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `ng serve` for backend
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.